adamranieri/potlukk/README.md

 - Github actions are used to
   - Test your code
   - Host your code on github pages
-- **Failure to meet these requirements is grounds for an immediate drop**

 ### Key Terms
 - **Lukker**